nilaymk/nilaymk.github.io/blog/_posts/2024-02-01-pen-on-a-chain.md

 is not to prevent theft, but to prevent the 'easy to make' honest mistake of mislaying the pen.

-So whats this got to do with Software Engineering and being a good Tech Lead and Architect?
+So what's this got to do with Software Engineering and being a good Tech Lead and Architect?

 # Make "Easy mistakes" Hard To Make